SpeedyWeather/SpeedyWeather.jl/docs/src/analysis.md

     cascading to larger scales, and this makes the dissipation of energy through [Horizontal diffusion](@ref diffusion) really inefficient, because in spectral space, standard Laplacian diffusion is proportional to ``k^2`` where ``k`` is the wavenumber.
+By default, we use a 4th power Laplacian, so the diffusion here is proportional to ``k^8``.

 ## Potential vorticity

-Potential vorticity in the shallow water equations is defined as
+Potential vorticity in the [shallow water equations](@ref shallow_water_model) is defined as

 ```math
 q = \frac{f + \zeta}{h}